 Your drivers are out of date

 An easy way to check is to go to your computer manufacturer/GPU manufacturer's website and update your drivers to the newest version.

 Your computer's GPU is below Zwift's minimum requirements

-If you're still receiving the warning after updating your drivers and you haven't been able to successfully run Zwift in the past, it's likely that your computer doesn't meet the minimum requirements.
+If you're still receiving the warning after updating your drivers and you haven't been able to successfully use Zwift in the past, it's possible that your computer doesn't meet the minimum requirements.

 If you're unsure of whether your computer meets Zwift's minimum requirements, see our FAQ.

-Your computer isn't using your primary GPU to run Zwift.
+Your computer isn't using your primary GPU for Zwift.

 This is one of the most likely scenarios if your computer was previously able to run Zwift or definitely meets the minimum requirements, but now shows this error message.
 This scenario is also most likely if you're using a PC laptop on battery saver and/or you use an external display (like a TV).

-The easiest solution is to run your laptop plugged in or change the power settings to always use performance while running Zwift.
+The easiest solution is to use your laptop while plugged in or change the power settings to always use performance while using Zwift.